-- To launch this utility, click Start -> All Programs -> TOSHIBA -> Utilities -> Face Recognition. - The Registration screen is displayed for a logged-in user whose face has not been registered. - The Management screen is displayed for a logged-in user whose face has already been registered. - Click Run as administrator in lower left of the Management screen, and then click the Register button.
-The Registration screen is displayed. - If you wish to practice, click on the Next button in the Registration screen. - If you do not wish to practice, click on the Skip button in the Registration screen. - 3.
-Click the Next button to start the guide.
-Follow the guide to practice. - Click the Back button to practice the guide once more. - Click the Next button to start image-capturing process.
-Adjust the position of your face so that it fits within the face-shaped frame. - Once your face has been positioned properly, the recording will commence. - Start moving your neck very slightly to the left and right, and then move your neck down and up. - Registration will end after you have repeatedly moved your neck left, right, down and up. - When the register succeeds, below message will be displayed on the screen: - "Registration successful.
+To launch this utility, click Start -> All Programs -> TOSHIBA -> Utilities -> TOSHIBA Face Recognition.

+- The Registration screen is displayed for a logged-in user whose face has not been registered. - The Management screen is displayed for a logged-in user whose face has already been registered. - Click the Register face button in the Management screen.
+The Registration screen is displayed. - If you wish to practice, click on the Next button in the Registration screen. - If you do not wish to practice, click on the Skip button in the Registration screen. - Click the Next button to start the guide. - 4.
+First, take a picture while moving your neck slightly to the left and right. - 5.
+Now take a picture while moving your neck down and up. - Click the Back button to practice the guide once more. - Click the Next button to start image-capturing process.
+Adjust the position of your face so that it fits within the face-shaped frame. - 7.
+Once your face has been positioned properly, the recording will commence. - Start moving your neck very slightly to the left and right, and then move your neck down and up. - 8.
+Registration will end after you have repeatedly moved your neck left, right, down and up. - When the register succeeds, below message will be displayed on the screen: - "Registration successful.
 Now we'll do the verification test.
 Click the Next button.".
 Click the Next button to perform the verification test. - Perform the verification test.
 Face the screen as you do when you register. - If verification fails, click the Back button and re-register.
-Please refer to step 6 from step 4. - 8.
-If verification is successful, click the Next button and register an account. - Register the account.Fill in all the fields. - 10.
-The Management screen is displayed.
+Please refer to step 8 from step 6. - If verification is successful, click the Next button and register an account. - 11.
+Register the account.

+Fill in the account registration fields.